NazaNEYn/learning-computer-vision/README.md

 ## A few notes about kaggle notebook:
 I use kaggle notebook for my learning journey.
 So my codes are based on how kaggle works.<br>

+Since we can't pop up a new window, we use `Matplotlib` to render the image directly inside the notebook cell.<br>
-* Make sure to import `matplotlib.pyplot`
+* So make sure to import `matplotlib.pyplot`
 ```python
 import matplotlib.pyplot as plt
 ```

-Beacsue you need it to show the result:
 ```python
 plt.imshow(image_rgb)
 plt.axis("off")